TTStudio-of-TTPeter/TTPeter-s-MIT-like-License/README.md

 - Permit selling of modified version with at least {said percentage} difference
 - all other rights and benefits a MIT license will give to developers and others

+Besides, for the term 'sublicense', it's referring to sublicense with same protocol.
+Anyone should not sublicense with other protocol unless he get a replacement license from the project owner.

 ## Projects I applied it and as examples

 - [ThreadKiller](https://github.com/TTStudio-of-TTPeter/ThreadKiller)